StratusGrid/terraform-fortios-address-group-builder/README.md

 ### Description
-This module takes a map of network configurations and makes address groups for each one, nested in an address group.
+This module takes a map of network configurations and makes address objects for each one, nested in an address group.

 ### Example Configuration
 ```